On Jacobian group arithmetic for typical divisors on curves

 \begin{proposition} In the $C_{3,4}$ case, let $D$ and $D'$ be typical divisors of degree~$3$.
 Compute $s \in W^9, t \in W^{10}$ as in Sections 3, 4, 6, and~7 of~\cite{FASKKM}.
-If the inversion in Proposition~6.1 of~\cite{FASKKM} can be carried out, then the result correctly produces $s,t \in I_{D+D'}$, and one deduces that $D,D'$ were disjoint to begin with and that $D+D'$ is semi-typical. \end{proposition}
+If the inversion in Proposition~6.1 of~\cite{FASKKM} can be carried out\footnote{Possibly allowing as before for row operations, so the only condition that really gets checked is $U \neq 0$.}, then the result correctly produces $s,t \in I_{D+D'}$, and one deduces that $D,D'$ were disjoint to begin with and that $D+D'$ is semi-typical.
+The converse also holds. \end{proposition}